zachsaw/Binaron.Serializer/README.md

 ### But...
 JSON is human readable

 JSON does have its merits such as human readability.
 But, does machine really care about human readability?
 At what cost are we sacrificing performance - thus infra cost, latencies and ultimately user experience?
 If we really care about human readability, we could simply have the endpoint support two different types of accept-headers - one for JSON, the other Binary.
 In a normal day to day operation, you would go binary.
 For debugging purposes, give it a JSON only accept-header and you would get JSON sent back to you.
 How many microservices are doing this though?

+### Binary serializers are brittle, aren't they?

+No. Only the .NET BinaryFormatter is brittle because it serializes the type's full name (including namespace).
+It encodes exact type names etc, making it useless for archiving data such as in a document format for an application for example.

+Binaron.Serializer has the same brittleness as JSON serializers.

 ### What about protobuf?